-I have read and understood the Cromwell College Policy and Procedures 2021 document, Conditions of Membership and Code Of Conduct, as outlined in the 2021 Student Handbook, and agree to bound by them.
-I understand that there are serious penalties, possibly cancellation of my membership of the College, for breaches. ter address details to Cromwell College with your mySI-netwebsite (for University of Queensland students only).
-Signed: Date: This page needs to signed and dated and then returned to the respective staff member below: Ms Robyn Slater r.slater@cromwell.uq.ed u.au
+ı have read and understood the Cromwell Collect 10 Policy and Procedures 2022 document, Co onditions of Membership and Code Of Conduct, as outlined in the 2022 Student Handbook, and nd agree to bound by them.
+I understand that there are serious penalties, possibly cancellation of my ny membership of the College, for breaches.
+Please remember: To update your semester r address details to Cromwell College with your my SI-net account on the University of Queensland wel ebsite (for University of Queensland students only).
+Signed: Date: This page needs to signed and dated and the nen returned to the respective staff member below: Ms Robyn Slater r.slater@cromwell.uq.edu.a ı.au